THE NATION CLASSROOM

 MODULE EIGHT: 1991–Present

 Yet, during the same period, notorious acts of racial bias rocked the nation.
 In 1992, a disastrous, racially tinged riot resulted in death and widespread destruction in Los Angeles.
-The early 1990 saw the rise of mass incarceration and the war on drugs, which resulted in millions of young blacks being put behind bars for non-violent drug offenses.
+The early 1990s saw the rise of mass incarceration and the war on drugs, which resulted in millions of young blacks being put behind bars for non-violent drug offenses.
 In 2015, a self-proclaimed white supremacist murdered nine black churchgoers in Charleston, South Carolina.
 After the 2016 presidential election of Donald Trump, reported incidents of racial harassment dramatically increased nationwide.
-Throughout the first decades of the 21st century, dozens of killings of black men by law-enforcement officers raised troubling questions about racial profiling and lethal force, inspiring the Black Lives Matter movement.
+Throughout the first decades of the 21st century, dozens of killings of black men by law-enforcement officers raised troubling questions about racial profiling and lethal force.
+Michael Brown’s murder in 2014 in Ferguson, MO spread widely through social media and sparked protests and media attention and inspired the Black Lives Matter movement.

 Below you’ll find excerpts from selected articles that ran in The Nation between 1991 and now.